mosaicml/composer/composer/algorithms/mixup/README.md

 ### Implementation Details

-TODO(CORY): Briefly describe how this is implemented under the hood in Composer.
+TODO(CORY): Briefly describe how this is implemented under the hood in Composer.-->

 ## Suggested Hyperparameters